theking8694/pinetime-boot-flasher/README.md

 * ~/Desktop/filename.ocd etc.
 3. Get the desired bootloader file
 4. Connect the Pi to the PineTime SWD pins (look at (https://gist.github.com/lupyuen/6913bcd5ff5a5d67698f8bac0d84599b#file-pi-swd-spi-md))
-5. In a terminal, run $ bash flash-boot.sh
+5. In a terminal, "cd Desktop" and then run "bash flash-boot.sh"
 6. You will be asked to enter the path to the bootloader, enter it
 * Path like ~/Downloads/bootloader.hex etc.
 * You can also drag the file in if your terminal supports it (this should work on Raspbian)